stelleron/nullsite-go/posts/projects/second-proj.md

 ===
-title: Second Project
+title: Untitled Project
-date: 11-21-2023
+date: 08-13-2022
-description: Another project coded for no particular reason whatsoever
+description: Another project that has been made.
+link: /
+project-image: None
 ===
-Programmed in potato code, this project does nothing